What is a virtual job simulation?

-Also known as VEPs, Virtual Experience Programs are the new tool for career discovery and talent attraction.
-VEPs take the real-life work, interactions, and experiences of an employee at an organization and convey it through an online platform.
-By distilling the workplace experience into a series of hypothetical tasks structured according to real-life chronologies of events, anyone, anywhere, regardless of their socioeconomic background, education level, or skillset, can experience the workplace.
+These simulations are the new talent tool used by major employers like JPMorgan Chase & Co, Walmart and BCG - taking the real-life work, interactions, and experiences of an employee at an organization and convey it through an online platform.
+By distilling the workplace experience into a series of hypothetical tasks structured according to real-life chronologies of events, anyone, anywhere, regardless of their background, education or skillset, can experience the workplace.

-So what does a virtual experience program look like?
+So, what does a virtual job simulation look like?
 At Forage, we keep it simple.
 Our partners select an area of the business they’d like to showcase, and from there, we build a series of tasks to form the program.

-For example, a program focusing on risk advisory consulting might have four tasks structured as follows:
+For example, a simulation focusing on risk advisory consulting might have four tasks structured as follows:

-- You’ve received an email from the manager asking you to listen to a voicemail from the client and summarize into an email containing the key points that need to be resolved.
+- You’ve received an email from the manager asking you to listen to a voicemail from the client and summarize the key points that need to be resolved.

 - You now need to research the client’s request, summarize your findings into a document, and include recommended next steps.

 - The manager has asked you to complete the financial modeling on the potential exposure of the client if they don’t take the recommended steps.
 To do this, she has provided you with an Excel template with the modeling formula already developed.

 - You are then asked to consolidate the recommended next steps and financial modeling into a PowerPoint for the client.